uncms-dev/uncms/docs/philosophy.md

 If a feature is not useful for the overwhelming majority of small-to-medium-sized sites, it probably will not be added.
 If a feature is useful for many sites, but can reasonably be implemented per-project, it might not be added.
-If a change _facilitates_ adding useful features to projects that use UnCMS, it might well be added.
+If a change _facilitates_ adding useful features to projects that use UnCMS, such as by adding extension points, it might well be added.

 ## Performance matters